Achieving digital transformation in retail through the adoption of PLM tools

 The Role of Digital Adoption Platforms

-To support users in their day-to-day work, many companies are now adopting Digital Adoption Platforms (DAPs).
+To support users in their daily tasks, many companies are now adopting Digital Adoption Platforms (DAP).

 K-Studio: Simulation for User Training

-K-STUDIO enables the reproduction of business application screens to create realistic training environments.
+K-STUDIO enables you to replicate business application screens to create realistic training environments.

 Users can therefore: